disharamesh2001/SOC-learnings/EDR and SIEM/READ.md

 ### Building Context Around Alerts

 Learned to treat alerts as starting points for investigations rather than final conclusions, helping develop a more investigative mindset.

-### Connecting Concepts to Real-World Operations

-Related the technologies and processes to actual SOC responsibilities, making it easier to understand their practical use cases.

 ## Key Takeaways